TrishaSrikanth-459/DeployStega/routing/dead_drop_resolver.md

 ### PRNG Selection

-The resolver uses a deterministic pseudo-random generator derived from a cryptographic hash function `H`, chosen for:
+A cryptographic hash function `H` is used as a **deterministic pseudo-random generator**, providing:

-- reproducibility
+- reproducibility,
-- uniformity over identifier space
+- uniform dispersion over snapshot-defined choices,
-- independence across epochs
+- independence across epochs.

-The PRNG is used **only to select among snapshot-defined possibilities**, never to invent identifiers.
+The PRNG is **never used to invent identifiers**, only to select among existing, snapshot-defined ones.

 ### PRNG Interface